technical details:

 - Dialogue by H. M. Walker

 - This credit appears in the film.
 Walker receives credit as story editor in studio documentation.
-He's
+He's also credited in the foreign versions.

 - Recording engineered by Elmer Raguse